fluxninja/aperture/docs/content/get-started/get-started.md

 import TabItem from '@theme/TabItem';
 ```

-In this tutorial, we will show you how to integrate Aperture with your
+Get stated guide will provide you quick overview on how to integrate Aperture
-application.
+with your application.
 Once integrated with Aperture, you are ready to enforce
 `rate limiting as a service`.

-Below are two different ways to get started with
+Below are two different ways to get started with Aperture, ranging from
-Aperture, ranging from Serverless to Self-Hosted.
-If you are unsure which one to
+Serverless to Self-Hosted.
+If you are unsure which one to choose, **we recommend
-choose, **we recommend starting with the Serverless option**, as it's the
+starting with the Serverless option**, as it's the fastest way to get started
-fastest way to get started and involves fewer teams.
+and involves fewer teams.

 <Tabs>